 My preferred choice of graphic layout software was Coreldraw.
 I felt comfortable using it mainly because it was UI friendly, and for the most part I’m acquainted with the program after years of countless usage, from business cards and wedding invitations back then.

 The news broke about the licensure exam results for teachers.
-Excitement, tension and worries was overwhelming.
-I scoured the internet for sources of results, double checking, verifying.
+Excitement, tension, and worries were overwhelming.
+I scoured the internet for sources of results, double-checking, verifying.